International Exchange

 Latest news

-There was a meeting for international students in the first week of the summer semester 2024.
+There was a meeting for international students in the first week of the winter semester 2024/5.
 Presentation from the information meeting is available here.

 A leaflet with a brief summary from the information meeting is available here.

-Timetable for the upcoming winter semester 2023/4 is available below in Useful Links and Documents (with a map of the department, etc.)
+Timetable for the upcoming winter semester 2023/4 is available here.
+See also below in Useful Links and Documents (a map of the department, etc.)

 About the Department of English and American Studies